FloppyTech1/COMP4990/README.md

 different campuses (Windsor, London).
 Below is login information for both campuses for each role.

+*Reset Password*: A user can reset their password by inputting valid information.
+This can be accessed from the index page, below the “Login” button, select “Forgot Password?”.

 **For Patient:**

 *Patient Dashboard:* A patient’s dashboard provides them with their